 Progressive Overload is The King, Frequency is The Queen

-• If you’re going to have a high weekly training frequency though, you cannot have too high of volume within a workout, or you won’t be recovered enough to have the high weekly frequency.
+If you’re going to have a high weekly training frequency though, you cannot have to high of volume within a workout, or you won’t be recovered enough to have the high weekly frequency.
 So there is a sweet spot between training volume and weekly frequency.
-When I use Myo-Reps, I like two to three sets with the last set being the Myo-Rep set, and I like to only use two exercises at the most with Myo-Reps such as antagonist exercises (push/pull, or biceps curl/triceps extension as an example).
+When I use Myo-Reps, I like just two sets with the last set being the Myo-Rep set, and I like to only use two exercises at the most with Myo-Reps such as antagonist exercises (push/pull, or biceps curl/triceps extension as an example).

 My Personal Experience